madsbuvi/MTY_CL/readme.md

 Changelog
 ---------
 0.43. - Fixed a problem where mty_cl would exit if it found a platform with no devices, instead of ignoring these platforms like it should.
+Should also fix the problem where the latest intel chips would crash instantly.

 0.42. - Workaround for the AMD diver issue.
 Linux binaries also released.